imjihuan/fuego/docs/rst_src/Updating_Fuego.rst

 =====================

 As new features are added to Fuego, sometimes it becomes necessary to alter the way the docker container is built, or to add additional Debian packages to the 'fuego' distribtion of Linux that is inside the container.
 These types of changes sometimes require that a new container be built with the new attributes.
-However, building a new container eliminates the Jenkins node, job, and build data that is in the current container.
+However, if you create a new container, it will not have the Jenkins data (nodes, job, and build data) that is in your current Fuego container.
 For this reason, it is desirable to avoid rebuilding the container, if possible.

 In many cases it is possible to pull a new ``fuego`` repository and NOT have to rebuild the container, by just implementing manually whatever was changed.
-For example, the most common change to ``fuego`` is in the Dockerfile, to add a new package to the fuego distribution of Linux inside the container.
+For example, the most common change to the ``fuego`` repository is in the ``Dockerfile``, to add a new package to the Fuego distribution of Linux inside the container.
 While you could rebuild the container from scratch after such a change, you can also manually just do an 'apt-get install <new-package>' inside the running docker container.
-This will provide the same functionality for your existing docker container that a new one would have (providing that new library, tool or feature).
+This will provide the same functionality for your existing docker container that a new one would have (e.g. providing that new library, tool or feature).

 In some cases, it is possible to implement other changes as well.
-For example, if a tool is placed in a new location by an updated Dockerfile, then you could manually move the tool in your docker container, for the same effect.
+For example, if a tool is placed in a new location by an updated ``Dockerfile``, then you could manually move the tool in your docker container, for the same effect.
 The details of this operation depend on what has changed.
 You can do a 'git log' in the 'fuego' repository for details about the changes made, and decide if you can effect those